scipy-conference/scipy_proceedings/papers/valentina_staneva/main.md

 ## Workflow Deployment

 ### Notebook
-Echodataflow can be directly initiated within a Jupyter notebook, which makes development interactive and provides a work environment familiar to researchers.
+Echodataflow can be directly initiated within a Jupyter[ref]notebook, which makes development interactive and provides a work environment familiar to researchers.
 One can see how the workflow is initiated within the Jupyter cell in [Figure%s](#notebook_start).

-We provide two demo notebooks: one for execution on a local machine and another one for execution on AWS.
+We provide two demo notebooks: one for execution on a [local machine](https://github.com/OSOceanAcoustics/echodataflow/blob/1ac65fa0bfcdd01b151b98134b842364311059fd/docs/source/local/notebook.ipynb) and another one for execution on [AWS](https://github.com/OSOceanAcoustics/echodataflow/blob/1ac65fa0bfcdd01b151b98134b842364311059fd/docs/source/local/notebook.ipynb).

 ### Docker
 We facilitate the deployment of echodataflow on various platforms by building a docker image that can be spun up with all required components and the user can access the workflow dashboard on the corresponding port.